 Ready?
 Here we go!

-WWE Hall of Famers Jake "The Snake" Roberts and Mark Henry each scored 85 points with five Survivor Series appearances apiece.
-The Snake's biggest win came at the first Survivor Series in 1987 when he co-won the match, whie The World's Strongest Man co-won in 1999.
+WWE Hall of Famer Jake "The Snake" Roberts scored 85 points with five Survivor Series appearances.
+The Snake's biggest win came at the first Survivor Series in 1987 when he co-won the match with Randy Savage and Ricky Steamboat.

 While the words "Survivor Series" probably don't have the best memories for WWE Hall of Famer Bret Hart, he managed to score 86 points through six Survivor Series match appearances.
 In 1993, Hart co-won his match along with brothers Bruce and Keith.